influxdata/tick-charts/README.md

 - Open chronograf in your browser and configure it
   - InfluxDB URL: `http://data-influxdb.tick:8086`
   - Kapacitor URL: `http://alerts-kapacitor.tick:9092`

+### Automated deploy of the whole stack

+#### Minikube

+Local kubernetes single-node distribution inside a VM.
+If you want to change the VM driver add the appropriate `--vm-driver=xxx` flag to minikube start.
+Corresponding script changes service type to `NodeType` together with helm init and tiller deployment.

+##### Requirements:
+ - helm binary already installed in path
+ - To enable API bearer tokens (including service account tokens) to be used to authenticate to the kubelet’s HTTPS endpoint:
+   `minikube start --extra-config=kubelet.authentication-token-webhook=true`
+ - kubectl tool in path with working configuration

 #### AWS EKS: